bugRaj/DSA-in-cpp/README.md

 # DSA-in-cpp
-This repository contains all DSA problem in cpp.
+This repository contains all DSA problem  form basic in cpp.